Linux Piping and Redirection Explained

 ls: cannot access /etcw: no such file or directory

-Note, you can still see the error displayed on the screen.
+Note that you can still see the error displayed on the screen.
 If you look at the contents of the error.txt, you will note that it is empty.
-This is because the STDOUT was redirected to the file, while the error message was sent to the console using a different pipe.
+The STDOUT was redirected to the file, while the error message was sent to the console using a different pipe.
 By default, the greater than symbol output STDOUT only and since error messages are sent to STDERR, they were not redirected.
 We can redirect the error output to a log file by specifying the pipe when redirecting the output.
 This is done by entering the pipe number before the operator.

 ls /etcw 2> error.txt